Ahmad Yani International

 national heroes, General Achmad Yani.

-It is operated by PT Angkasa Pura I, a state
+The Airport is operated by PT.
+Angkasa Pura I, a state

 enterprise of the Indonesian Ministry of Transport that manages airports